pkboom/machine-learning/readme.md

 # create a conda environment from a file
 conda env create -f environment.yml

+# specify a different install path than the one specified in the ‘prefix’.
+conda env create -f environment.yml -p .

+# leave out the prefix line when generating the .yml file.
+conda env export | grep -v "^prefix: " > pytorch_env.yml

 # update a conda environment with a file
 conda env update --file environment.yml